andor1/andor1.github.io/_drafts/Song List.md

 3. Wang Dang Doodle - *C*
   - Stays on the 1.
 Same riff throughout.
 4. What Came First - *B*
+  - Not sure what this song is, can't seem to find it.
 5. Baby What You Want - *E*
+  - Etta James?
+  -
 6. Night Time is the Right Time - *D*
 7. Rock Me Baby - *C*
 8. Whole Lotta Shakin - *B flat*